Wirecloud/wirecloud/docs/user_guide.md

 -   **Share** shows the sharing configuration of the current workspace
 -   **Upload to my resources** allows you to save the current workspace to the local catalogue for later usage
--   **Embed** shows info about how to embed current workspace in other web pages
+-   **Embed** shows information about how to embed the current workspace in other web pages
 -   **Settings** changes the settings of the current workspace
 -   **Remove** deletes the current workspace